 Click the 'Play' button to read out loud this webpage content

-There are many legends that cover the story of Goddess Parvati, as Sati, marrying Lord Shiva and about the destruction of her father Daksha’s sacrifice.
+Many legends cover the story of Goddess Parvati, as Sati, marrying Lord Shiva and about the destruction of her father Daksha’s sacrifice.

 Once the Goddess was born as Dakshayani, the daughter of Daksha, the divine entity considered to be the son of Lord Brahma.
 She was also called Sati.
 She was a great devotee of Shiva and set her heart on him right from her young age, and was very determined to attain only him as her husband.
 But her father had a strong antipathy towards Shiva.
 Hence, while he arranged for the Swayamvar, the groom choosing function for the marriage of his daughter, he invited almost everyone, but not Shiva.
 Still, in the ceremony, Sati threw the ceremonial garland in the air praying for Shiva as her consort and there it landed exactly around the neck of none other than Shiva.
 Left with no option, Daksha had to give Sati in marriage to Shiva, which he did, but then totally cut off his relationship with them.

 Later, Daksha performed the great Ashwamedha Yagna, the horse sacrifice, for which he invited all the Gods but not Shiva.
 Still, Sati went for the ritual, against the wishes of Shiva.
-There, Daksha spoke disparagingly about Shiva and this hurt Sati very deeply.
-Feeling badly humiliated, thus, Sati jumped into the sacrificial fire and immolated herself.
+There, Daksha spoke disparagingly about Shiva and this hurt Sati very profoundly.
+Feeling humiliated, thus, Sati jumped into the sacrificial fire and immolated herself.
 Coming to know of the tragedy, Shiva went wild in anger and sorrow, plucked a strand of his hair, and produced from it, the ferocious and massive form of Veerabhadra.
 He stood there reaching up to the sky.
 He was dark, had three flashing and burning eyes, wore a garland of skulls and had many hands carrying deadly weapons.
-Veerabhadra in his terrible form marched to Daksha’s place along with the equally terrible Bhadrakali, created by the divine Shakti, and an army of Shiva Ganas, destroyed the sacrifice completely, played havoc on all that his eyes fell on, subdued and scattered the assembled Gods and ultimately, chopped-off Daksha’s head and slayed him.
+Veerabhadra in his terrifying form marched to Daksha’s place along with the equally fierce Bhadrakali, created by the divine Shakti, and an army of Shiva Ganas, wrecked the sacrificial ceremony, played havoc on all that his eyes fell on, subdued and scattered the assembled Gods and ultimately, chopped-off Daksha’s head and slayed him.

 However, acceding to the pleadings of Daksha’s wife later and showing mercy, Veerabhadra placed the head of a goat on the trunk of the slain Daksha and brought him back to life.
 The chastised Daksha sought pardon of the Lord and became an ardent Shiva Bhakta.